230206-UiPath-BNYM/Amol-Apte-Code/README.md

 # Amol-Apte-Code
 This repository will contain demos from the training.
-If there is a file missing do let @amolapte7 know
+If there is a file missing do let @amolapte7 know.
+Also, send interesing car facts.